tiptenbrink/book/src/articles/hobby.md

 Thanks to our efforts in the previous section, deploying works exactly the same!
 Simply run `./dployer.sh`, but now using the modified files in `deploy/use/production`.
 Of course, we do have to add the new secret (the `POSTGRES_PASSWORD`) to Bitwarden Secrets Manager and add its id to our `tidploy.json`.
 Other than that, we are done!

-## 6. Different environments
+## 7. Different environments

 Imagine your staging environment has a few different variables from your production environment.
 Your local development setup is probably even more different!
 How can we solve this?

 Well, it's quite easy.
 Remember, previously we only made the `deploy/use/production` directory.
-Let's set up a staging environment
+Let's set up a staging environment by creating a new `deploy/use/staging` folder.
+We copy over everything inside production, and change all mentions of 'production' to staging.
+We can of course also change other settings.
+For an example, check out the repository:

+You can decide whether you want to also build the containers using completely separate Dockerfiles, or change things depending on arguments provided to them.

+Note that making a different folder and changing everything means that you are definitely repeating yourself, a lot.
+Each time you make a change to one of the files, you have to duplicate it across all environments.
+This is not ideal, which is why I recommend using some kind of configuration management system to generate the different files from a single source.

+See the optional section on [configuration management](#optional-configuration-management) for more details.

 ## Security considerations